 • Use herbs and spices or lemon juice for seasoning rather than salt.

-• Squeeze fresh lemon juice or lime juice on steamed vegetables, broiled fish or salads
+• Squeeze fresh lemon juice or lime juice on steamed vegetables, broiled fish or salads.

-My Dairy should have
+Dairy products that you should have

 • Use two egg whites instead of one whole egg for omelette.